Basic Inventory Management

 Materials

-(crafting materials, mats) These are used in crafting recipes as well as some mystic forge recipes.
-CANNOT be salvaged.
+(Crafting materials, mats) These are used in crafting recipes as well as some mystic forge recipes.
+These CANNOT be salvaged.

 Equipment

-(gear) This is anything that can be equipped like weapons and armor and shit.
+(Gear) This is anything that can be equipped like weapons and armor and shit.
 CAN be salvaged into materials.
-Identify any unidentified gear before selling or salvaging.

 Salvaging